IAA-InvCodes/P-MILOS/README.md

 The inversion process is controlled with a  **.mtrol** file which specifies the inversion conditions (observed profiles, atomic parameter file, stray-light profile file, PSF file, wavelength file, initial model atmosphere, parameters to be inverted, maximum number of iterations, etc).
 The format is nearly the same as that of the **.trol** files used by SIR.
 Here, the extension **mtrol** stands for "Milne-Eddington control file".
 You can find an example in the run directory: [pmilos.mtrol](run/pmilos.mtrol).
 The user manual provides a detailed description of this file and its various parameters.

-The sequential code must be executed by passing the control file as a parameter:
+The sequential code must be executed by passing the control file as a parameter.
+From the run directory, type

 ```
-./milos.x ./run/pmilos.mtrol
+../milos.x pmilos.mtrol
 ```

 ### Parallel code: pmilos.x